 Yes, you read that right!
 The Greater Water Boatman actually breathes through its bottom.
 We’re really glad that humans don’t do that.

-So there you have it, 10 weird and wonderful facts about insects that you can use to confuse and delight your friends and family.
+So there you have it, 10 weird and interesting facts about insects that you can use to confuse and delight your friends and family.
 Make sure you bring all your best insect knowledge with you when you visit Beastie Burrow, as we are sure our resident critters would love to know you’ve been studying up.